Could this be the year Team USA finally brings home the World Baseball Classic title?

 What they should do well

-The four headline sluggers mentioned above represent only some of how much this lineup can mash.
+The five headline sluggers mentioned above represent only some of how much this lineup can mash.
 Elsewhere, Leyland will have the ability to mix and match right-handed bats like Kinsler, Jones and McCutchen with left-handed hitters Crawford, Hosmer and Yelich.
 There just doesn't appear to be an easy out.

 The squad is just as deep on defense.
 Kinsler, who won a American League Gold Glove Award and tied Dustin Pedroia for the most defensive runs saved of any second baseman last season, is the least acclaimed defender of an infield that would include Arenado, Crawford, Goldschmidt and Hosmer on any given night.
 An outfield including Jones, McCutchen and Yelich is also solid, but it would become elite if Red Sox stars Mookie Betts and Jackie Bradley Jr. -- currently on the preliminary roster -- suit up in red, white and blue.
 And don't forget about Lucroy and Posey behind the plate.